-2.3.2 How can I test this?
+2.3.3 How can I test this?

-Create a script that does anything (for example echo "hello world") that is not present in your allowlist or the excludes list.
+Create a script that does anything (for example echo "hello world") that is not present in your runtime policy.
 Run the script as root on the agent machine.
 You will then see the following output on the verifier showing the agent status change to failed:

-''' keylime.tpm - INFO - Checking IMA measurement list... keylime.ima - WARNING - File not found in allowlist: /root/evil_script.sh keylime.ima - ERROR - IMA ERRORS: template-hash 0 fnf 1 hash 0 good 781 keylime.cloudverifier - WARNING - agent D432FBB3-D2F1-4A97-9EF7-75BD81C000000 failed, $\implies$ stopping polling '''
+''' keylime.tpm - INFO - Checking IMA measurement list... keylime.ima - WARNING - File not found in allowlist: /root/evil_script.sh keylime.ima - ERROR - IMA ERRORS: template-hash 0 fnf 1 hash 0 good 781 keylime.cloudverifier - WARNING - agent D432FBB3-D2F1-4A97-9EF7-75BD81C00000 failed, $\infty$ stopping polling '''

-2.3.3 IMA File Signature Verification
+2.3.4 IMA File Signature Verification

-Keylime supports the verification of IMA file signatures, which also helps to detect modifications on immutable files and can be used to complement or even replace the allowlist of hashes if all relevant executables and libraries are signed.
+Keylime supports the verification of IMA file signatures, which also helps to detect modifications on immutable files and can be used to complement or even replace the allowlist of hashes in the runtime policy if all relevant executables and libraries are signed.
 However, the set up of a system that has all files signed is beyond the scope of this documentation.